 An important aspect of our school’s ICT program is to reinforce behaviors that enable our students to stay safe online, and are consistent with being responsible online citizens.

 Heidelberg Primary School has an extensive intranet, which allows students and teachers to save and share files, and access shared network resources, such as our online library program that allows students to search and borrow from our library collection.
 Students are able to access the intranet, and the internet beyond, via our wireless network.

 We believe the jewel in our ICT crown is our 1:1 iPad program, which operates from grades 3 – 6.
 Students are able to bring an iPad of their own from home, or they can lease or borrow one from the school.
 The students use the iPad as a learning tool in their regular school day.
 Typical iPad activities might be to word process a persuasive text using Pages, to produce a short advertisement or dramatic piece using iMovie, a mind map using Popplet, or to research a topic under investigation using the Safari internet browser then create a presentation using Keynote to send to their teacher via email.
 The students learn with, not about the iPad.
 We believe the iPad allows for anytime, anywhere learning.

-Currently each student has their own Heidelberg Primary email address, and many of our classes have their own blog, which they use to communicate with parents and share aspects of their daily learning.
+Currently each student has their own Heidelberg Primary email address, and access to Google Drive and G Suite.
+All of our classes have their own blog, which they use to communicate with parents and share aspects of their daily learning.
 Parents are able to order from our canteen service, purchase items of school uniform and book parent teacher interviews online.
-Our school is also moving toward ensuring all of its regular communications with parents are via email as we believe this is not only more immediate and efficient, but by reducing our reliance on photocopying, has the added advantage of being environmentally friendly.
+Our school currently uses Compass to ensure is all of its regular communications with parents is digital as we believe this is not only more immediate and efficient, but by reducing our reliance on photocopying, has the added advantage of being environmentally friendly.

 Graham Jackson – ICT Coordinator